Bellwright: How to Get Strap Fast and Fix Mid-Game Shortages

 Traders and shops: useful, but never your main plan

-Several guides also mention traders or shops as another way to get Strap, and that matches how you should think about them: an alternative source, not the backbone of your economy.
-If you are one or two short for a research unlock or a critical craft, buying Strap can be the cleanest way to avoid a long detour into combat.
-It is especially helpful during the awkward stage where bandit farming is still your main source but your Toolmaker is not ready yet.
+Traders are an alternative source, not the backbone of your economy.
+If you are one or two short for a research unlock or a critical craft, buying Strap is the cleanest way to avoid a long detour into combat.
+It is especially handy during the awkward stage where bandit farming is still your main source but your Toolmaker is not ready yet.
+The reason traders are not the main recommendation is consistency: merchant stock is opportunity, not schedule.
+Buy what solves the immediate problem, but do not build progression around a vendor refresh that may not line up with your needs.
+The same logic applies to the other materials that spike late — our Bellwright resin guide walks through the same trade-versus-produce decision for resin.

 Advertisement